 Securing and Storing Your Personal Information

-We will maintain the confidentiality of personal information provided to us and take all reasonable precautions to protect personal information from unauthorised use or alteration.
-We take all necessary measures to ensure the security of personal information we store electronically or in hardcopy form.
+We take all necessary measures to ensure the security and confidentiality of personal information provided to us and take all reasonable precautions to protect it from unauthorised use or alteration.

 Disposal of Personal Information

-Where personal information is related to a legal matter, all such information is generally retained for a period of seven years, after which it is able to be destroyed .
-We will review our need to retain non-legal matter personal information from time to time and, subject to any laws or judicial orders, we can destroyor de-identify this information after a period of seven years.
+Where personal information is related to a legal matter, it is generally retained for a period of seven years, after which it is able to be destroyed.
+We will review our need to retain non-legal matter personal information from time to time and, subject to any laws or judicial orders, we can destroy or de-identify it after a period of seven years.